breatheco-de/content/src/content/lesson/4geeks-method-the-assignments.md

 ---
 title: "4Geeks Method: The Project Assignments"
-subtitle: "The project assignments are an important part of our learning method, this lessons will show you what to expect and why the matter so much."
+subtitle: "The project assignments are an important part of our learning method, this lessons will show you what to expect and why they matter so much."
 tags: ["4geeks method"]

 ---